shippingfandom/Marinette/notepads/Marinette.md

 <details open>
 <summary>mari-tws-list</summary>

-> Executes a TWS (total world scan) query and returns a list of buffer indexes.
+> Executes a TWS (Track While Scan) query and returns a list of buffer indexes.

 From: [marinette.gls](../glosure/marinette.gls)